Will services cost me anything?

 Individual Counseling: This form of counseling provides the opportunity to discuss and explore problems or feelings that are important to you.
 The general aim of individual counseling is to help you grow toward greater freedom in making informed choices and acting on personal decisions that are satisfying to you.

 Couples Counseling: Assistance available to couples who wish to clarify and work to resolve the sources of stress and conflict within their relationship.
-Spouses and partners who are not students can be seen at the Counseling Center if they are engaging in therapy as part of couples counseling with a currently enrolled student.
+Spouses and partners who are not students can be seen by Counseling & Psychological Services if they are engaging in therapy as part of couples counseling with a currently enrolled student.

 Group Counseling: There are times when the best way to work on personal change and understanding is within a group setting.
 This provides the opportunity to share and learn from others, to improve specific skills, and to receive feedback and support.
-Students are encouraged to call the Counseling Center with suggestions for group topics.
+Students are encouraged to call Counseling & Psychological Services with suggestions for group topics.

 What does research show about the effectiveness of counseling?